fhmwg/current-tags/stage1-draft1.md

 - printed caption accompanying image
 - caption supplied by user of digital tool

-There is a known desire to store the authorship and edit dates of all captions
+There is a known desire to store the authorship and edit dates of all captions. `photoshop:CaptionWriter` may provide a partial solution to this.

-There is a known desire to include style markup in captions
+There is a known desire to include style markup in captions.
+Embedded HTML may be a solution to this, but is not directly permitted as part of XMP and raises issues about validation and markup-unaware implmentations.

-There is a known desire to include links between portions of captions and other metadata fields
+There is a known desire to include links between portions of captions and other metadata fields.
+RDFa may provide a solution to this, but is quite heavy-handed.

-There is a known desire to indicate which language is the original and which are translations
+There is a known desire to indicate which language is the original and which are translations.
+Various solutions could work (e.g., adding `xml:lang` to `dc:description`, adding a `fhmwg:original="true"` attribute to `rdf:li`, etc) but all have implementation challenges when interacting with FHMWG-unaware tools.

 # Date